kaputnikGo/WiLL-i-ROMS/README.md

 Using the Heathkit ET-3400 MPU board and Williams Electronics sound rom code from systems 3-7 pinball and arcade games.

-Adding other ROM routines as and when they are sorted.
+Adding other ROM routines as and when they are sorted and usable.
 Currently adding prototype game Rat Race.